Elizabeth Hurley's 21-Year-Old Nephew Stabbed Multiple Times in London

 Elizabeth Hurley's nephew was stabbed multiple times earlier this week in London.

 According to multiple reports, 21-year-old Miles Hurley was attacked on a street in Nine Elms, South West London on Thursday.
 Authorities confirmed to E!
 News that Metropolitan Police and an ambulance arrived at the scene and discovered a 21-year-old man with stab wounds to his back.

+Hurley confirmed the news Saturday, tweeting, "My 21 year old nephew was repeatedly stabbed in a brutal attack in London on Thursday night.
+The police & hospital are being fantastic.
+Thank you for all your messages.
+It is an appalling time for him & our family.
+The police will be appealing for witnesses."

 Another male believed to be the same age was also found suffering from stab wounds.
 Police say they were both taken to a hospital where their conditions are described as not life-threatening or life-changing.